plone/plone.api/docs/about.rst

   designed, is consistent, explicit, and easy to learn.

 `Requests <http://docs.python-requests.org>`_

-  As of this writing, this is still a very new library, but just looking at `a comparison between the urllib2 way and the requests way
+  I you look at the documentation for this library, or make `a comparison between the urllib2 way and the requests way
-  <https://gist.github.com/973705>`_, as well as the rest of its documentation,
+  <https://gist.github.com/973705>`_, you cannot but see a parallel between
-  one cannot but see a parallel between the way we *have been* and the way we *should be* writing code for Plone (or at least have that option).
+  the way we *have been* and the way we *should be* writing code for Plone.
+At the least, we should have the option to write such clean code.

 The API provides grouped functional access to otherwise dispersed logic in Plone.
 Plone's original distribution of logic is a result of two things: